SzymonJak982/Genomic-Data-Analysis-using-Python/README.md

 # Genomic-Data-Analysis-using-Python-
-In this notebook I will perform genomic data processing using Python to check which variants of genes in male patient could be potentially linked with disease.
-Data was acquired from publically available docker image: spark-edugen-2.4.3-0.1.7-ga024cfc containing data from NGS (Next-Generation Sequencing) analysis of anonymous patient and his parents.
+In this notebook, I conducted genomic data processing using Python to investigate potential disease-associated gene variants in a male patient.
+The dataset was obtained from publicly available data provided by sequencers at the Institute of Mother and Child in Warsaw.
+The data originates from Next-Generation Sequencing (NGS) analysis of an anonymous patient and his mother.
+<br /> Docker Image used: spark-edugen-2.4.3-0.1.7-ga024cfc

 ## Introduction
 NGS (Next-Generation Sequencing) is a powerful technology used in genomics to decode and understand the genetic information contained in DNA.
 It provides a comprehensive view of an individual's genetic makeup, achieved by generating millions of short DNA sequences, or "short reads."
 These short reads are then aligned, assembled, and analyzed to reveal genetic variations, mutations, and other genomic features.
 NGS technology is essential for various applications in research and clinical settings, enabling the study of complex genetic traits,